Paris Orly Airport: Father insists son "not a terrorist"

 Belgacem was also accused of shooting a police officer earlier in the day when he stole the officer's weapon.
 That officer has non-life-threatening wounds, officials said.

-According to Paris Prosecutor Francois Molins, the suspect had been imprisoned several times on violence and theft convictions, including one five-year stint that began in 2009.
+Belgacem had been imprisoned several times on violence and theft convictions, including one five-year stint that began in 2009, said Paris prosecutor Francois Molins.

 French terrorism investigators will lead the inquiry into the attacks, Molins said.

-The father, who was released by police Sunday after being taken into custody, described how his son had called him after the shooting.
+The father, who was released by police Sunday, described how his son had called him after the shooting.

-He described his son as being "very angry" and that he asked for forgiveness.
+He described his son as being "very angry" and said that he asked for forgiveness.

 "He said to me: 'Daddy, please forgive me.
 I've screwed up with a police officer,'" the father said.